andywillcock/find-political-donors/README.md

 Using the run.sh from the project root directory will run both medianvals_by_zip.py and medianvals_by_date.py using the ~/find_political_donors/input/itcont.txt file as input and writing the results out to the ~/find_political_donors/output folder.
-The input file can be changed by editing the run.sh file.
+The input/output file can be changed by editing the run.sh file.

 From the command line the scripts can be run using: